Amirularif/Amirularif/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Machine Learning
+- 🔭 I’m currently working on ASP.NET Web Dev
-- 🌱 I’m currently learning Tensorflow
+- 🌱 I’m currently learning Blazor Framework from ASP.NET
 - 👯 I’m looking to collaborate on any mobile or web projects
 - ⚡ I just finished learning ReactJs framework